omerfn/jstest/README.md

 - 80+ points: Confetti rain! 🎉
 - 78 and below: "We need to focus a bit more!" message.
 - Modern, colorful interface with accessibility support.
+- information on which question you are on.

 ## 📂 Files